• Europes biggest bike selection

 A cyclocross bike is designed for cyclocross racing

-A cyclocross bike is designed for cyclocross racing, where people race around a course of mud, grass, and challenging terrain.
+A cyclocross bike is designed for cyclocross racing, where people race around mud, grass, and challenging terrain.
 Riders often jump off the bike and have to run and jump obstacles because it’s quicker than riding.

 Cyclocross is an incredible sport, and many professional athletes, such as Mathieu van der Poel and Marianne Vos, race it in winter.
-It is a challenge of fitness, technical skill, and logistical planning to approach an obstacle.
+Approaching an obstacle requires fitness, technical skill, and logistical planning.

 Cyclocross bikes have aggressive geometry and are designed for racing more than anything.
 Comfort is not the most important factor.
 It is getting around the course as quickly as possible.
 The Trek Boone, Specialized CruX, and Cannondale SuperX are good examples of cyclocross bikes.